nikhilm/logos/README.md

-Palantir will become a XMPP server in node.js
+Logos will become a XMPP server in node.js

 Uses libxmljs for parsing